AI Agents Articles

 Explore our collection of insights and guides on ai agents.

-Compare Vercel agent-browser, Puppeteer, and Playwright for web automation and AI agents in 2026.
-Covers architecture, performance benchmarks, stealth, LLM token efficiency, and when to use each tool.
+Compare agent-browser, Puppeteer, and Playwright for AI agents and web automation in 2026.
+See browser support, token efficiency, performance tradeoffs, and when to use each tool.

-The Top 5 Best MCP Servers for AI Agent Browser Automation
+6 Best MCP Servers for Browser Automation in 2026

-Compare the 5 best MCP servers for AI browser automation in 2026.
-See when to choose Playwright MCP, Browserbase, mcp-chrome, Browser Use, or Chrome DevTools MCP.
+Compare the best MCP servers for browser automation in 2026, including Playwright MCP, Browserbase, mcp-chrome, Browser Use, Webfuse, and Chrome DevTools MCP.

 Playwright vs. Puppeteer: Which is Better for AI Agent Control?